-When a student fails to observe the rules, the following disciplinary actions will be taken:
+When a student fails to observe the rules, the following disciplinary actions will be taken: We follow a three tiered system of support for students within the classroom, with support from counselors, and/or with support from our Resource and admin team.
 1. Students receive consequences depending on the severity of the offense.
 Consequences for low level behaviors include warnings, restorative practice/ teaching, refocus sessions at recess and parent contact.
 More severe consequences include removal from the classroom setting, playground access and suspension.
 Teachers and admin work together to give the most appropriate consequence for the inappropriate behavior.